wheelodex/wheel-filename/README.rst

       Stringifying a ``ParsedWheelFilename`` returns the original filename

    ``tag_triples()``
-      Returns an iterator of all simple tag triples formed from the compatibility tags in the filename
+      Returns an iterator of all simple tag triples (as strings) formed from the compatibility tags in the filename

 ``InvalidFilenameError``
    A subclass of ``ValueError`` raised when an invalid wheel filename is passed